lcampit/ThoughtSync/README.md

     pushing to the remote with `thoughtsync sync`
     (has no effect if `git.enable` is false)
   - `commit-message` contains the commit message used with `thoughtsync sync`
+  - `ssh` to enable ssh authentication for your vault

 Here's an exhaustive configuration example: